CSE237-SP24/project-nadiyah-karim-jalal/README.md

 - `displayingOptions` User can exit the program

 **We intend to implement the following features by the next iteration(s):**
 - User can access additional information about their account; specifically what type of account it is and its routing number
+- User can take out loans and repay loans
+- Possible deeper implementation of loans with an interest rate based on time passed

 **To our knowledge** we do not have any features that we have implemented but do not currently work